The New York Times

 The Ties That Bind: The Earthly Gifts and the Stories We Need to Hear

 In the American imagination, small town, rural living offers a slower lifestyle in close knit communities, and affordable living.
-This idealized perception misses the deeper reality of humanities place in creation.
+This idealized perception misses the deeper reality of humanity’s place in creation.
 Wendell Berry succinctly captures this when he observes: “Old… Continue reading

 -